falcosecurity/evolution/GOVERNANCE.md

 ### Emeritus Maintainers

-Emeritus Maintainers are former [Maintainers](#maintainers) of a specific project area (they can still be an active maintainer of another project area).
+Emeritus Maintainers are former [Maintainers](#maintainers) of a specific project area (they can still be active maintainers of another project area).
 The only path to this role is to be previously listed in the `approvers` entry of an OWNERS file of that project area.

 Maintainers who are domain experts over certain areas of the codebase but can no longer dedicate the time needed to handle the responsibilities of reviewing and approving changes are encouraged to add themselves in the OWNERS file `emeritus_approvers` entry.